gadenbuie/metathis/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs
+There were no ERRORs, WARNINGs

-There was 1 NOTE:
+1 NOTE:

-* This is a new release.
+Days since last update: 0

+This update was requested by Prof Brian Ripley after the package was accepted to CRAN.